 Where are algorithms used in computer science?

 Algorithms are the building blocks for programming.
-So a big part of computer programming is learning about the formation and analysis of algorithms.
 Today, algorithms allow computers, smartphones, and websites to function and to make decisions.
 As just one small example, if you use apps such as Facebook and TikTok, the algorithms on those platforms help chose the content that gets shown to you.

 How do you write a code algorithm?